WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.4

-Default commiter name when creating translation component (see :ref:`component`), defaults to ``Weblate``.
+Default committer name when creating translation component (see :ref:`component`), defaults to ``Weblate``.

 .. seealso::